 - coastal ecosystem health, and

 - community uses of the coastal zone.

 Preparation of the CZMP included consultation with the community and key stakeholders.
 The main theme raised by the community stakeholders was the need to protect the existing natural character and beauty of the area and maintain the highly valued passive recreational opportunities.

 You can read Council's Coastal Zone Management Plan prepared for the Tomaga River Estuary:

 Please note: As of 1 December 2021, a reference to an Environment Protection Zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation Zone C1, C2, C3 or C4.
-For further information, please see NSW Department of Planning and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.
+For further information, please see the Department of Planning, Housing and Infrastructure's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.

 For more information, contact Council's Coastal Management Planner, Cameron Whiting:

 - T: 02 4474 1000